rwunsch/schulmanager-online-hass/README.md

 - **Permissions**: Does the account have access to schedules?
 - **School Holidays**: Often no data available during holidays

-#### Calendar Times Don't Match School Schedule
+#### Calendar Times Look Correct
-- **Expected Behavior**: Calendar times are estimates only
+- **Expected Behavior**: Calendar times should match your school's actual schedule
-- **Root Cause**: Schulmanager API doesn't provide actual lesson times
+- **How it Works**: Integration automatically uses actual class hour times from Schulmanager API
-- **Solution**: Times are based on typical German school schedules and may not match your specific school
+- **Accurate Times**: No configuration needed - times are retrieved directly from your school's system

 #### Integration Won't Load
 - **Restart Home Assistant** after installation